ericjanto/personal-blog/content/posts/2020-05-24-understanding-lists.md

   - 'basics'
 ---

 *This article is directed at Haskell beginners.
-If you're already experienced, you may want to check out my [other Haskell articles](/tags/haskell).*
+If you're already experienced, you might want to check out my [other Haskell articles](/tags/haskell).*